MonstrousSoftware/MonstrousSoftware.github.io/_posts/2024-09-25-GTHO-post-mortem.md

 In the game you must find the four cards representing the four elements in a labyrinthine level, avoid getting shot by patrolling robots and then leave through the exit door which is only opened once all four cards have been found.

-The easter egg (aggressive banana) appears as a poster in one of the rooms featuring an old friend: the anthropomorphic banana from [“Under the Sea”](link) (jam #25).
+The easter egg (aggressive banana) appears as a poster in one of the rooms featuring an old friend: the anthropomorphic banana from [“Under the Sea”](https://monstrous-software.itch.io/under-the-sea) ([jam #25](https://itch.io/jam/libgdx-jam-30).

 ## Patrol Bot
 At this point I modeled a small, tracked robot in Blender.
 The robot would move on two triangular tracks, each around three wheels (a bit like Wall-E as I realized later).
 It would have a body and a head that could swivel.